The Wild Man & the Prince ~ Fairy Tale Stories for Kids

 Thereupon, the next morning the king called the poor prince, and ordered him to lead out the wolves that day to find their own food in the forest and to bring them back to their cages by nightfall.
 "Unless you do this," said his Majesty as before, "you will surely lose your head."

-The prince pleaded vainly the impossibility of doing such a thing, but the king would not listen, saying only, “You may as well try, for whether you fail or simply refuse to obey me, you will certainly lose your head.”
+The prince pleaded vainly the impossibility of doing such a thing, but the king would not listen, saying only, "I don't believe that for a second - I could see what you did with the bears.
+Besides, you may as well try.
+For whether you fail or simply refuse to obey me, you will certainly lose your head."

-So the prince was obliged to open the cages of the wolves, and the moment he did this, each and every wolf sprang past him into the thickets just as the bears had done.
+So the prince was obliged to open the cages of the wolves.
+The moment he did this, each and every wolf sprang past him into the thickets just as the bears had done.
 He then followed the tracks but in vain, then he went and sat down to bewail his ill-luck.

 Just before it grew dark, the prince rang his bell.
 To his great joy all the wolves came rushing up to him from all quarters of the forest, and followed him quietly back to the castle and into their cages.